 Disneyland attractions as Mr. Toad's Wild Ride, the Haunted

-Mansion, and the Country Bear Jamboree, is born in California.
+Mansion, Country Bear Jamboree, and America Sings, is born

 Disney's television series.
 Big Al, the most familiar face in Frontierland's Grizzly Hall, is a loving tribute to Bertino!